Banks in Sweden

 Foreign banks

-foreign banks were first allowed to open subsidiaries in Sweden.
+The first foreign bank was established in 1986, when foreign banks were first allowed to open subsidiaries in Sweden.
 In the space of a few years, in connection with the financial crisis in the beginning of the 1990s, the number of foreign banks declined.
-Foreign banks were also permitted to open branches in 1990 and, since then, they have increased.
+Foreign banks were permitted to open branches in 1990 and, since then, they started to increase again.

-In December 2019, the foreign banks amounted to 37.
+In December 2022, the foreign banks amounted to 36.
 After Nordea moved its headquarters to Finland in October 2018, the bank became by far the largest foreign bank in Sweden.
 Danske Bank is the second largest foreign bank in Sweden.
 Nordea and Danske Bank have services and products for all types of customers.
-Most other foreign banks focus on the corporate banking and securities market
+Most other foreign banks focus on the corporate banking and securities market.

 Savings banks